-Investor relations (IR) activities of the Company are overseen by its Director, Executive Officer, and CFO as the officer in charge of IR, who ensures positive cooperation between departments through such means as internal liaison meetings on information for disclosure in order to support constructive dialogue with shareholders and investors.
+Investor relations (IR) activities of the Company are overseen by its CFO as the officer in charge of IR, who ensures positive cooperation between departments through such means as internal liaison meetings on information for disclosure in order to support constructive dialogue with shareholders and investors.
 To promote understanding of Shiseido's philosophy, business strategy, and financial situation, we do not limit our IR activities to general meetings of shareholders and individual investor meetings.
 We also hold regular IR events, such as briefings on our business results for analysts and institutional investors, events for individual shareholders, and briefings for individual investors.
 In addition, we aim to enhance the information we share with our shareholders and investors through publications at the Shiseido corporate website, Integrated Report, Sustainability Report, and Notice of Convocation of the Ordinary General Meeting of Shareholders.
-At the same time, as we aim to further increase our corporate value, we relay the views and concerns learned through dialogue with shareholders and investors to the Board of Directors, various meetings for information sharing, and key internal stakeholders through emails and other communication originating from the President and CEO, the officer in charge of IR, and IR Department.
+At the same time, as we aim to further increase our corporate value, we relay the views and concerns learned through dialogue with shareholders and investors to the Board of Directors, various meetings for information sharing, and key internal stakeholders through emails and other communication.